BrianStadnicki/brianstadnicki.github.io/content/quips.md

  * // We conservatively avoid transforming instructions with multiple uses because goats like cheese
  * those who do not find time for exercise will have to find time for illness
  * if you are going to buy a tour bus, be sure it's gray
+ * a pound sign is called an octothorpe